 Fender Acoustic Guitar Starter Set

 Fender is a name that keeps popping up on this list, and it should be obvious why; they make brilliant guitars.
-This steel string acoustic has some great speaks, like a rosewood fret board, a spruce top and a bone saddle, and its brilliant construction means that it will sounds really great, and your child will want to keep playing and playing in order to hear those lovely warm tones.
+This steel string acoustic has some great speaks, like a rosewood fretboard, a spruce top and a bone saddle, and its brilliant construction means that it will sound really great, and your child will want to keep playing and playing in order to hear those lovely warm tones.

 Budget Electric Guitar for Beginners

 There’s definitely no shame in getting a budget guitar for a child.
 We all know that kids can be a fickle sometimes, picking something up for a few months and then never playing it again.
 Many parents will get cheap kids first guitars as they don’t want to splash out on something until they are sure the kid is serious about it.

 This cool boys guitar, if you are looking for a youth electric guitar, then this BC kids starter guitar set will give them a nice instrument to play with that won’t break the bank.
 It comes with all the gear they need, such as a gig bag, strap, cables and spare strings, and even a little practice amplifier.
 For rock n roll on a budget, this is a seriously good deal.

 The DR-100 is one of Epiphones best selling acoustic guitar.
 Although the company are more well known for their roaring electrics, they do also make some brilliant steel string guitars as well.
 With its rich spruce tonewood, this guitar will sound amazing for bluegrass, folk, rock, country, and everything in-between.
 It also has a lovely rosewood fretboard, meaning it will be a joy for your child’s fingers to play on it.

 This is a brilliant guitar for beginners and one that, because of its rich and warm sound, your child will be playing for years and years to come.
 It is also available in ebony, natural and sunburst colors so your child can choose the colors they really like.